THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 Teenagers have always been traditionally vulnerable to peer pressure and wanting to fit in, (much like the rest of us).
 And many of us grow up still acting and thinking like high school nerds who desperately want to hang out with the cool kids!

 Yet the culture that many young people ingest today glamorizes drugs, sex, and raunchy, even thuggish, behavior, as in gangster, (or should I say gangsta?) rap.
 Pornography accounts for much internet traffic these days.
-And many TV shows feature soft-corn porn in one form or another as well!
+And many TV shows feature soft-core porn in one form or another as well!

 The contagion of social sin is made that much worse in a world filled with mean streets.
 Many of our inner cities have become breeding grounds for sin like standing water for infected mosquitos!
-Gangs prey on many fatherless young people either to join them or get out of the way of their battles and drive-by shootings (if they can)!
+Gangs prey on many fatherless young people either to join them or to get out of the way of their battles and drive-by shootings (if they can)!

 In addition, many people are caught up in the morass of what might be called inherited sins, (apart from Original Sin).
 When parents don’t provide any love or guidance for their children, those kids often treat their own kids the same way.
 Thus fear, resentment, and anger are passed down like wretched family heirlooms.